MQTTCool/chat-example/README.md

 ```js
   var mqttClient = mqttCoolSession.createClient('mosquitto');
 ```

-and change it by replacing **mosquitto** with new alias mapping the MQTT broker you are going to use.
+and change it by replacing **mosquitto** with the new alias that maps the MQTT broker you are going to use.

 ## Launch

 Open your browser and point it to [http://localhost:8080/ChatDemo](), or to the address according to the host and/or the name of the folder where you deployed the project.

 ## See Also